-January 6 is Epiphany, the 12th day of Christmas and the end of the season.
+January 6 is Epiphany, the end of the season following the 12th day of Christmas.
 Processions commemorate the wise men bringing gifts.
 The biggest, in Vatican City, has hundreds of participants in medieval costume.
 In Italy, children hang up their stockings the night before and la Befana fills them with gifts.

 Easter Sunday is one of Italy’s most important holidays.
 Religious processions during Easter week, precede the Easter celebration.
 Easter Sunday is a day of feasting after mass.
 The most important event is the Easter Holy Mass in Saint Peter’s Basilica.
 At noon the Pope delivers a special Easter message.
 If you’re in Florence, don’t miss the Scoppio del Carro, explosion of the cart, at the duomo.
 The date of Easter, in late March or April, varies each year.

 Easter Monday, La Pasquetta or the little Easter, is the Monday following Easter.
 Italians traditionally head to the countryside for a picnic.
 Most sites and museums are open, including some that are normally closed on Mondays.